jjcapellan/phaser3-bitmapfont-factory/README.md

 * *onComplete* {Function}: callback function executed when all tasks are completed.
 * *options* {Object}: optional object to set some features.
 * *options.PoT* {Boolean}: The size of generated texture will be power of two?.
 Default: false.
 * *options.onProgress* {Function}: callback function executed two times per font.
 Receives a number between 0 and 1 (total progress).
-Each call to this function stops the generation for 1 frame.Default: undefined.
+Each call to this function stops the generation for 1 frame.
+Default: undefined.

 ### 2. Define the *tasks*
 ```javascript